afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 Zen 2 is some seriously impressive work from AMD and TSMC's 7 nm is *shaming* Intel's 14 nm node.

 I could carry on with talk of performance, but really it's just more of the same: the 4700U is an insane amount of processing power in a tiny and lightweight package.
-The rest of the performance specs reflect this: high speed NVMe SSD (by Intel, ironically), 3200MHz dual-channel RAM (with rather sloppy timings but oh well), Vega 8 graphics — not that I'd game on it but it's leagues better than Intel's integrated graphics on the Surface Go — which means video playback is *smooth*.
+The rest of the performance specs reflect this: high speed NVMe SSD (by Intel, ironically), 3200 MHz dual-channel RAM (with rather sloppy timings but oh well), Vega 8 graphics — not that I'd game on it but it's leagues better than Intel's integrated graphics on the Surface Go — which means video playback is *smooth*.

 So with that out of the way, time to discuss the rest of the laptop.
 Namely, the part HP is responsible for.